What your landlord can charge you for energy

 - refund you the difference if you’ve already paid

-If you can’t resolve the dispute, you can try to get the money by bringing a claim against your landlord in the sheriff court for the amount you’ve been overcharged plus interest.
+If you can’t resolve the dispute, you can try to get the money by bringing a claim against your landlord.
+If you're a private tenant, you should take your claim to the First-tier Tribunal (Housing and Property Chamber) for the amount you’ve been overcharged plus interest.

-Contact the Citizens Advice consumer helpline if you need help.
+Contact your local Citizens Advice Bureau or the Citizens Advice consumer service if you need help.